rgigger/zinc/README.md

 	zn create app APP_NAME

 Create the instance of the application.
-The instance has it's own configuraion and is the interface with the web server.
-It goes in the public_html or Sites directory.
+The instance has it's own configuration, and it's own area for storing data.
+It should never be stored under the root web directory.

 	zn create instance hello /path/to/the/application/hello

+Create the public directory for the application.
+It is the interface with the web server and must be stored under the root web directory.

+	zn create pub hello /path/to/the/isntance/hello

-Go to the the URL cooresponding to the instance in a browser.
+Go in your browser to the the URL corresponding to the pubic directory you just created.
 The page should look something like this:

 ![Screenshot of working app](http://rgigger.github.com/firstscreen.png)